 The Company sponsors a 401(k) defined contribution plan ("DC Plan") that provides for a dollar-for-dollar employer matching contribution of up to 4% of each employee's pay that is deferred under the DC Plan.
 Employees become fully vested in employer matching contributions after one year of employment.
-Company 401(k) matching contributions were approximately \$101,000 and \$96,000 for the years ended December 31, 2013 and 2012, respectively.
-In both 2012 and 2013 employees were able to defer up to \$16,500 (plus \$5,500 for employees over the age of 50) of their yearly pay as a pre-tax investment in the 401(k) plan, in accordance with limits set by the IRS.
+Company 401(k) matching contributions were approximately \$104,000 for the years ended December 31, 2015 and 2014.
+In 2015 and 2014 employees were able to defer up to \$18,000 and \$17,500, respectively, of their annual pay as a pre-tax investment in the 401(k) plan (plus an additional \$6,000 and \$5,500, respectively, for employees over the age of 50), in accordance with limits set by the IRS.

 The Company also makes discretionary contributions to each employee's account based on a "pay-to-pay" safe-harbor formula that qualifies the 401(k) plan under current IRS regulations.
-In December 2013 and 2012 the Company's Board of Directors authorized discretionary contributions in the amount of \$175,000 per year, to be allocated among all eligible employees, for the 2013 and 2012 plan years.
-The 2013 contribution was paid in 2013, and the 2012 contribution was paid 2012.
-Employees become vested in the discretionary contributions as follows: 20% after two years of employment, and 20% for each year of employment thereafter until the employee becomes fully vested after six years of employment.
+In November 2015 and November 2014 the Company's Board authorized discretionary contributions in the amount of \$175,000 each year, to be allocated among all eligible employees, for the 2015 and 2014 plan years.
+The Company contribution for 2015 was paid into the DC Plan in December 2015, and the 2014 contribution was paid in December 2014.
+The allocated amounts for FY-2015 and FY-

+2014 were distributed into each employee's account in January 2016 and January 2015, respectively.
+Employees become vested in the discretionary contributions as follows: 20% after two years of employment, and 20% for each year of employment thereafter until the employee becomes 100% vested after six years of employment.

-All of the persons named in the Summary Compensation Table above participated in the DC Plan and were fully vested as of December 31, 2013.
+All of the persons named in the Summary Compensation Table above participated in the DC Plan and were fully vested as of December 31, 2015.